 Plaque has more than 500 bacterial species.
 Some of these species are good for your mouth, and others are damaging.
 When these combine with water, food debris, and other components, they form plaque.
 Plaque may contribute to gum disease and tooth decay.

 The American Dental Association says that flossing is an essential part of taking care of your teeth.
 Flossing removes plaque from areas where your toothbrush cannot reach.
 It is important to understand the proper technique for flossing so that you can do it effectively.
-Our dentists at Lovett Dental will be happy to show you the proper flossing technique so that it will be effective.
+Our dentists at Lovett Dental Piney Point Village will be happy to show you the proper flossing technique to be effective.